gemrb/gemrb.github.io/_drafts/2020-08-24-the-gemrb-project-celebrates-20-year-anniversary-with-a-new-release.md

 The GemRB team announces the availability of GemRB 0.8.7, a new minor release to kick off a week of celebrations of the project's founding anniversary.
-20 years ago, on the 21st of August, the project initiator Danielle Colantoni registered it on SourceForge to try to make it a team effort.
+20 years ago, on the 21st of August, the project initiator Daniele Colantoni registered it on SourceForge to try to make it a team effort.
 Many things have happened since, the path was convoluted and bumpy, but GemRB has continued to grow throughout the years.